Luke Kennard: Los Angeles Clippers (2020–2023)

-On November 19, 2020, Kennard was traded to the Los Angeles Clippers in a three-team trade that involved the Brooklyn Nets, sending Rodney McGruder, Džanan Musa, and the draft rights of Saddiq Bey and Jaylen Hands to Detroit.
+On November 19, 2020, Kennard was traded to the Los Angeles Clippers in a three-team trade that involved the Brooklyn Nets, sending Rodney McGruder, Džanan Musa and the draft rights of Saddiq Bey and Jaylen Hands to Detroit.
+On December 21, 2020, Kennard signed a four-year, $64 million extension through the 2024–25 season.
 On March 22, 2021, Kennard posted 20 points on 8-for-8 from the field, including 4-for-4 from 3-point range coming off the bench, along with seven rebounds, four assists and a block in 18 minutes of action in a 119–110 win over the Atlanta Hawks, becoming the first player in franchise history to log at least 20 points, seven rebounds and four assists with less than 20 minutes of playing time in a game.

 On December 18, 2021, Kennard scored a season-high 27 points, alongside seven rebounds and three assists, in a 104–103 loss to the Oklahoma City Thunder.
 On January 25, 2022, he was fouled while shooting a three-pointer and made the shot as well as the free throw, which propelled the Clippers to a 116–115 win over the Washington Wizards.
 The Clippers had trailed by as many as 35 points during the game.
 Kennard missed the Clippers’ two postseason play-in tournament games with a hamstring injury, as they were eliminated from playoff contention for the first time since 2018.

 Memphis Grizzlies (2023–2025)

 On February 9, 2023, Kennard was traded to the Memphis Grizzlies in a three-team trade involving the Houston Rockets.
 He made his Grizzlies debut three days later, recording four points and two rebounds in a 119–109 loss to the Boston Celtics.
-On March 24, Kennard scored a career-high tying 30 points in a 151–114 win over the Houston Rockets.
-His ten made 3-pointers set a Grizzlies franchise record for most threes made in a game, surpassing the previous mark (9) set twice by Mike Miller and once by current teammate Jaren Jackson Jr.
+On March 24, Kennard scored a career-high-tying 30 points in a 151–114 win over the Houston Rockets.
+His ten made 3-pointers set a Grizzlies franchise record for most threes made in a game, surpassing the previous mark (9) set twice by Mike Miller and once by teammate Jaren Jackson Jr.

-On July 31, 2024, Kennard re-signed with the Grizzlies.
+On July 31, 2024, Kennard re-signed with the Grizzlies on a one-year, $9.25 million contract.
+He made 65 appearances (11 starts) for Memphis in the 2024–25 NBA season, averaging 8.9 points, 2.8 rebounds, and 3.3 assists.

-Atlanta Hawks (2025–present)
+Atlanta Hawks (2025–2026)

+On July 8, 2025, Kennard signed a one-year, $11 million contract with the Atlanta Hawks.
+Kennard made 46 appearances off of the bench for Atlanta during the 2025–26 NBA season, averaging 7.9 points, 2.2 rebounds, and 2.1 assists.